 Valsartan (By mouth)

-Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-Also treats heart failure, and may prolong life after a heart attack.
+Treats high blood pressure and heart failure.
+May lower the risk of death after a heart attack.
 This medicine is an angiotensin receptor blocker (ARB).

 When This Medicine Should Not Be Used